adamgreen/Z80-Diversion/README.md

 ![OSHPark image of PCB Front](photos/20230916-PcbFront.png)<br>
 I have completed the initial PCB design and sent it off to OSHPark to have it fabricated.
 It should be a lot easier to work with this board than the current mess of wires that I have on my desk.

+### Issues Discovered in Version 1.1
+After soldering up the first of the version 1.1 PCBs I encountered an issue:
+* When soldering the Raspberry Pi Pico to the PCB as a surface mount part there isn't enough clearance between the bottom of the USB connector on the Pico and my PCB.
+  * I had to file out a groove to have it work with my USB cable on the first board I soldered up since I had already soldered down the Pico down flat to the PCB surface.
+  * On subsequent assemblies of this version of the PCB I will use male headers to mount the Pico as a through hole part (the footprint allows both SMD and through hole mounting).
+This will lift the Pico up off of the PCB to make room for the USB cable housing.
+  * If I make another version of this PCB, I will align the Pico's USB connector with the edge of the PCB to eliminate this issue.

 ## GDB for Z80?
 I have past experience with using GDB and GDB debug stubs to debug Cortex-M microcontrollers.
 Can I leverage this experience by using GDB with the Z80?
 If so then I could use it for deploying test code to the Z80, single stepping, examining memory and registers, etc. When I tested my ARMv6-M instruction tests on real Cortex-M hardware, I used an existing GDB debug stub and modified my test harness to pretend to be GDB so that it could place required inputs and code into RAM, setup the registers, single step over the test instruction, and then interrogate memory and registers afterwards to verify that the expected side effects occurred.

 Can I do the same for the Z80?
-I found a page on the web which gives me a lot of hope that it can:
+I found a page on the web which gave me hope that it could be done:
 * [chciken's TLMBoy: Implementing the GDB Remote Serial Protocol](https://www.chciken.com/tlmboy/2022/04/03/gdb-z80.html)

 I have been able to download and build the same Z80 fork as @chciken: